 - My first day of work at a new job, one that I’d been waiting to take on for a long time.

-- Taking Kian to the cottage for the first time, and watching him learn about the world around him.
+- Taking Kian to the cottage for the first time, and watching him learn the wonders of that special place and the natural world around him.